Drokoner/GmailZip/README.md

 ## Features

 - 🔍 Search emails by subject keyword
-- 📅 Filter by number of days (e.g. last 10 days)
+- 📅 Filter by date range (from / to)
 - 📦 Downloads all attachments as a single ZIP file
 - 🔁 Duplicate filenames are renamed automatically (file, file (1), file (2)...)
 - 📊 Progress bar during download and compression